Vega-Altair vs Matplotlib - Which Is Better for Data Visualization in Python

 Pros of Vega-Altair

-- Ease of Use: The declarative syntax makes it easier to create complex visualizations quickly.
+• Ease of Use: The declarative grammar makes it easy to express complex visualizations in relatively few lines of code.

 Cons of Vega-Altair